Cubic BeB$_2$: A metastable $p$-type conductive material from first principles

 In this work, we provide a comprehensive first-principles investigation of $c$-BeB$_2$, a metastable zinc blende boride formed due to electron donation of Be to B. Although the material is metastable compared to other BeB$_2$ polytypes, its close lattice match with established cubic and hexagonal materials suggests a potential route for epitaxial stabilization.
 The calculated phonon dispersion confirms the dynamical stability of the metastable cubic phase under ambient conditions.

 We evaluate the electronic and optical properties of $c$-BeB$_2$.
 The material is found to be an indirect semiconductor with a fundamental gap on the order of 1.5~eV with very low effective masses for hole transport.
-Defect calculations reveal that Be vacancy, which is a degenerate acceptor-like defect, dominates defect formation in the material, therefore making it intrinsically $p$-type.
-We further predict a high intrinsic hole mobility of 1,259 cm$^2$s$^{-1}$V$^{-1}$ at room temperature, considering both electron-phonon and electron-ionized-impurity scattering.
-The mobility of $p$-type $c$-BeB$_2$ is found to be mainly limited by electron-ionized-impurity scattering and remains high even for very high doping levels.
+Defect calculations reveal that Be vacancy, which is a shallow acceptor defect with negative formation energy, dominates defect formation in the material, therefore making it intrinsically degenerate $p$-type.
+We further predict a high intrinsic hole mobility of 1,259 cm$^2$s$^{-1}$V$^{-1}$ at room temperature, considering both hole-phonon and hole-ionized-impurity scattering.
+The mobility of $p$-type $c$-BeB$_2$ is found to be mainly limited by hole-ionized-impurity scattering and remains high even for very high doping levels.
 Furthermore, we find that heavily doped $p$-type $c$-BeB$_2$ is a low-temperature superconductor, exhibiting a $T_{\rm c}$ of up to 3.55 K based on Eliashberg theory, comparable to other heavily doped covalent semiconductors such as diamond, Si, and SiC.

 Our findings establish $c$-BeB$_2$ as a $p$-type boride semiconductor with potential electronic, optoelectronic, and superconducting applications.
 While bulk synthesis is expected to be challenging due to its metastability, our work motivates further efforts to realize this metastable phase in thin-film form and explore its functional properties.